Managing statutory positions on mine sites

 What are the transitional arrangements for statutory supervisor appointments?

-Under transitional arrangements for the WHS Mines Regulations, a competent person can be appointed to the statutory supervisor position for the period ending on 30 March 2026.
-After 30 March 2026, the person appointed as statutory supervisor must meet the eligibility criteria for that statutory position (i.e. have completed the legislation examination and approved risk management units of competency).
+Under current transitional arrangements for the WHS (Mines Regulations) 2022, a competent person can be appointed to the statutory supervisor position for the period ending on 30 March 2025.
+WorkSafe is in the process of amending the regulations to extend the transition period to 30 March 2026.
+Once the regulation amendment is gazetted, after 30 March 2026 the person appointed as statutory supervisor must meet the eligibility criteria for the statutory position (i.e. have completed the legislation examination and approved risk management units of competency).

 What does “in writing” mean when accepting an appointment to a statutory position?